The most adorable classic vintage underwear online. Free Shipping on all UK orders.

-As you have probably gathered by now we specialise in Perlon slips.
-We just love the properties of this wonderful nylon derivative – its softness against the skin, its wispy sheer transparency, its superior resistance to surface abrasion damage like rubbing and flecks, not to mention the adorable styles made with it.
+Perlon is a synthetic fabric very similar to Nylon and was developed in Germany in 1938.
+The now familiar Perlon trademark symbol was first registered in 1954 by Farbenfabriken Bayer Aktiengesellschaft.
+As you have probably gathered by now I specialise in Perlon slips.
+I just love the properties of this wonderful Perlon fabric – its softness against the skin, its wispy sheer transparency, its superior resistance to surface abrasion damage like rubbing and flecks, not to mention the adorable styles made with it.
 Oh, and it is wrinkle-proof too.

 But, what exactly is Perlon?
 The science is a bit baffling to say the least, but for those brave enough to want to know, Perlon is a polymer manufactured using a ring-opening polymerization technique, as opposed to a condensation polymer process as used in the making of ‘standard’ nylon.
 So, now you know.
 Awarded its trademark name Perlon in 1952 after dragging the cumbersome titles of polycaprolactam and Nylon 6 around ever since Dr Paul Schlack of IG Farbenindustrie in Germany first developed it way back in January 1938.
 Clearly a case of being invented in the wrong place at the wrong time, Dr Schlack’s new invention was pressed into military use under the name Perluran and its civil use as a fabric was banned for the duration of WWII when the Nazis used it for the manufacture of parachutes, etc. By the end of the war, Germany’s manufacturing infrastructure was literally in ruins, leaving the door wide open for conventional Nylon to dominate the world market.
 It was not until 1949-50 that the first Perlon factory was opened in Oberbruch and the lovely fabric we know and love started to be produced as a fine fabric for the benefit of women everywhere.
 By the early 1950's Perlon manufacture in Germany had overtaken that of nylon - the former needing around 20% less phenol than the latter, thus making production of Perlon less expensive.